 Scenario 2

-In enterprise private network environments (that is, the VPC environments), you can configure inbound rules, and cloud computers can be accessed from specific IP addresses.
+In enterprise private network environments such as virtual private clouds (VPCs), you can configure inbound rules to allow access to cloud computers from specific IP addresses.
 Sample configurations:

 Direction | Authorization | Priority | Protocol type | Port range | Authorization object |